robocomp/robocomp/README.md

     cmake .
     make
     cd bin
-    ./startMyFirsComp.sh
+    ./startMyFirsComp.sh   (you might have to type: chmod +x *.sh , in the bin directory

-and there is! your component is running.
+and there it is! your component is running.
 What!
 Dissapointed?
 Yeah, I know it does nothing, but it runs and it is yours!
 Now let's do some real programming.

+Stop the component with ./forceStopJoyStick.sh and start your favorite IDE.
+KDevelop will do it just fine.

+    Select *Open/Import new project* in the *File* tab.
+    Navigate to robocomp/components/mycomponents/myfirstcomp
+    Select the Makefile and open the project

+In the *Project* panel to the left of the screen navigate to *src* and there select *specificworker.cpp* and open it.
+Open also *specificworker.h*

+Now copy this piece of code inside the *void compute()* method:

+    code here

+Press F8 to compile and link.
+Go to Yakuake and restart the component.
+You should see the robot maneouvring aroung the box.
+Now is when Robotics begin!